carbon-language/carbon-lang/clang/docs/UsersManual.rst

 to correctly compile many large C, C++, Objective-C, and Objective-C++ codebases.

-On ``x86_64-mingw32``, passing i128(by value) is incompatible to Microsoft x64 calling conversion.
+On ``x86_64-mingw32``, passing i128(by value) is incompatible with the Microsoft x64 calling conversion.
 You might need to tweak ``WinX86_64ABIInfo::classify()`` in lib/CodeGen/TargetInfo.cpp.

 ARM